National Service and Maintenance Agreement

 Steps required prior to signing the National Service and Maintenance Agreement:

-- Step 1: The service contractor should send a written request to Mark McManus, General President of the United Association, Three Park Place, Annapolis, MD 21401, Fax: 410-267-0262 with a copy to Marty Naseef, Director of HVACR Service, UA, at the same address.
+- Step 1: The service contractor should send a written request to Mark McManus, General President of the United Association, Three Park Place, Annapolis, MD 21401, Fax: 410-267-0262 with a copy to Anthony Gallagher, Director of HVACR Service, UA, at the same address.
 A copy should also be sent to MSCA, 1385 Piccard Drive, Rockville, MD 20850.
 The contractor should document the UA locals in which he is working and provide an explanation of why the National Agreement is necessary for his business.

 - Step 2: The UA will acknowledge the request and will send copies of the correspondence to the UA International Representative in the area.